Gopal-Khadka/DevGram/PROCEDURES.md

 ## Adding the LogOut Button

 The logout button will be added similar to sections-button.
 Clicking the button will take us back to the authentication page.

+## Create Feeds and Suggested Developers Section

+The area for displaying feed posts and suggested users section is decided.
+The basic layout is defined.
+The suggested user section is on the very right with well defined max-width of 300px.
+The feeds section is on the middle of the page.